Goliath Season 3: A Means to an End

 The more subdued hues of orange and brown are reserved for scenes which depict the legal aspects of the story.
 These autumnal shades colour the courtroom scenes and those that involve harvesting evidence for the case.

-Then we have names like Violet Webster and Rochelle Purple; the colour violet has overtones of blue (that fits, we can trust her); the colour purple has overtones of red (and Rochelle is one angry lady after what ultimately happens to her and she undoubtedly gets her revenge on those who dared to cross her).
+Then we have names like Violet Webster and Rochelle Purple; the colour violet has overtones of blue (that fits, we can trust her); the colour purple has overtones of red (and Rochelle is one angry lady after what ultimately happens to her and she undoubtedly gets her revenge on those who dared to try and crush her).

 Goliath Season 3: The Weird and the Wonderful.